monego/monego.github.io/content/projects.md

 ## Web Development

+- [electronicslab-website](https://github.com/monego/electronicslab-website): Website for a university lab.
+Using Django, Vue, REST Framework and Postgres.
+Has an admin interface featuring a turnstile, item loans and item registration.

 - [WebVO](https://github.com/monego/WebVO): Virtual observatory to run queued astronomical experiments.

 ## Tooling/Others

 - [clitag](https://codeberg.org/monego/clitag): CLI audio tagger, an interface for Python's [mutagen](https://github.com/quodlibet/mutagen) library.

+- [dfconv](https://github.com/monego/dfconv/): CLI tool to convert between dataframe formats.

 - [ppt](https://codeberg.org/monego/ppt): A CLI (in Bash) tool to download and unpack binaries from release pages, with a purpose similar to that of the [Obtainium](https://github.com/ImranR98/Obtainium) app from F-Droid.